grnadav/databind/README.md

     children: true // unbind entire element's tree  - does not have to be same as given to 'bind' } );
 ```

+# Coming up!
+Plans for future release includes:
+* Returning a Watchable with the following functinality:
+    + Allow adding custom watcher for when a change is detected (e.g. DataBind.bind(id, model).watch(myFn); )
+    + Allow removing custom watcher (e.g. DataBind.bind(id, model).unwatch(myFn); )
+    + Allow removing all watchers (e.g. DataBind.bind(id, model).unwatch(); )
+* Other things you request :)

+# Contributing
+If you wish to help with improving this library, feel free to fork and pull-request